Agentic Physical AI toward a Domain-Specific Foundation Model for Energy Systems: A Case Study on Nuclear Reactor Control: Results

 This metric quantifies how concentrated failures are.
 A highly structured model concentrates failures in a few brittle regimes ($\mathcal{C}$ close to 1); an unstructured model distributes failures uniformly ($\mathcal{C}$ close to 0.25 for 4 classes).
 From the data: \begin{itemize} \item 1K model: $\mathcal{C} = 576/771 = 0.747$ (failures concentrated in \texttt{single\_b2}, but failures still numerous overall) \item 10K model: $\mathcal{C} = 68/89 = 0.764$ (failures highly concentrated in \texttt{simultaneous}) \item 100K model: $\mathcal{C} = 0/0$ undefined (no failures exist to concentrate) \end{itemize}

 The increasing $\mathcal{C}$ through the 10K model indicates growing structural organization: failures become predictable, concentrated, and avoidable.
-The elimination of failures entirely in the 100K model indicates that the safe manifold has been fully internalized.
+The elimination of failures entirely in the 100K model indicates that the high-reliability action region under the sampled distribution has been fully internalized.
 The model has learned to operate exclusively within the safe region.

 Formally, denote the true success probability of action $a$ as $\mathbb{P}(s \mid a)$.
 The model learns an estimate $\hat{\mathbb{P}}_n(s \mid a)$ from $n$ training samples.
 At low scales, this estimate is noisy and unreliable everywhere.
 At high scales, it becomes accurate and sharply distinguishes high-success from low-success regions.
 The runtime policy $p_\theta(a \mid \text{target})$ implicitly follows this learned success probability.
 As the estimate improves with scale, the policy naturally concentrates on high-success actions, and severe failures, which occur in low-success regions, automatically become rare.